Verstehen Is Defined By The Text As The Secret Key To Mastering Cross‑cultural Communication—learn It Before Your Next Big Meeting

 What Is Verstehen

 At its core, Verstehen is a German word that translates loosely to “understanding,” but the academic meaning is richer than a simple dictionary entry.
-Now, think of it as empathetic interpretation: trying to grasp the meaning of an action from the actor’s own perspective.
-It isn’t just “knowing what happened”; it’s “knowing why it mattered to the person doing it That alone is useful..
+Think of it as empathetic interpretation: trying to grasp the meaning of an action from the actor’s own perspective.
+It isn’t just “knowing what happened”; it’s “knowing why it mattered to the person doing it And that's really what it comes down to..

 Max Weber, the sociologist who popularized the term, used Verstehen to differentiate between two kinds of explanations:

 When you read a text that says “Verstehen is defined by the text as…,” it’s usually pointing to the author’s own spin on this interpretive approach.
-Put another way, the text itself becomes the definition: Verstehen equals “the attempt to reconstruct the subjective meaning behind social action.”
+Simply put, the text itself becomes the definition: Verstehen equals “the attempt to reconstruct the subjective meaning behind social action.”

 The Two Faces of Understanding